-Professor Lord Robert Winston, a professor, medical doctor and scientific researcher, discussed the eugenics movement during the early 20th century, the illegal sterilisation of teenage girls and his work in microsurgical procedures that can reverse female sterilisation.
+Professor Lord Robert Winston, a professor, medical doctor and scientific researcher, discussed the eugenics movement during the early 20th century, the illegal sterilization of teenage girls, and his work in microsurgical procedures that can reverse female sterilization.
 He also spoke about how ethics in science and medicine has evolved over the past decade, and how important it is that we provide the utmost respect and care to those in need.

 During the closing ceremony, the director of LIYSF, Richard Myhill, gave thanks to the many people who make LIYSF truly spectacular: the speakers, the staff, and above all, the inspiring participants.

-Find out more about LIYSF by visiting their website here.
+Find out more about LIYSF by visiting their website.